Algomancer/The-Daily-Train/README.md

 C) If this works, we will start a monthly train.

 Code > Ideas, submit a pull request.
 [Join our discord, we have bounties](https://discord.gg/T4TtwVXn)

+Given set of design and hyper-parameter choices and a fixed test loss target, compute efficiency is the measurement of how much compute is required to meet that test loss.
+A more efficient model requires less GPUs, a less efficient one needs more.
+By having a fixed training budget, and wallclock time.
+We can iterate quickly and find things worth exploring.

 ## Pretraining